Commercial Property Insurance

 Commercial property insurance rates and coverages are different from one insurance company and policy to another.
 It pays to shop around.
 The following tips can help you find the best deal for your money:

-- Minimize all possible hazards before applying for coverage.
+- Remove all possible hazards before applying for coverage.
 Look at your business’s premises and operations carefully to get rid of anything that could increase the likelihood of an insurance claim.
 Improving employee safety, security, and inventory management might reduce the amount you pay for commercial property insurance and other types of coverage, such as workers’ compensation and general liability insurance.
 Most insurance companies also offer loss-control or risk-reduction services.
 Talk to your agent or insurance company about ways to find and eliminate hazards.

 - Get quotes from several companies.
 When comparing prices, make sure you’re comparing policies with similar coverage.
 A cheaper policy might also provide less coverage.